-Training at Snowy Hydro is developed within the procedure QP 18-01 Training and Development, and is administered in the I-learn training database which maintains training requirements for individuals and completion records of training attended.
+Training at Snowy Hydro is developed in accordance with the procedure OP 18-01 Training and Development, and is administered in the company's Learning Management System (LMS) which maintains training requirements for individuals and completion records of training attended.

 Personnel working at Colongra receive training relevant to their role and the required skills to fulfil their role in a competent manner.

-Environmental related training includes:
+Environmental related training and awareness packages are described in the table below.